tflem/note_a_rama/README.md

 # Note-A-Rama

-> This is just a simple note-taking application, featuring Hotwire as well as:
+> A simple note-taking application, featuring Hotwire as well as:

 - Hotwired/Turbo Rails 7.3.0
 - Ruby on Rails 7.1.1